 Further investigation revealed that one of the agents also operated in Malaysia and had previously targeted the investigation into the Malaysia Airlines flight MH17 case.

-As controversy continues to stir, the US and USA also accuse Russia of cyber-plots in previous political election scenarios.
+As controversy continues to stir, the UK and USA also accuse Russia of cyber-plots in previous political election scenarios.

 The Russian Foreign Ministry denies any allegations put forward.